-- Condado do Tea (County of Tea): The mountainous area named after the river Tea (a tributary of the Miño) is the second largest, with about 550 hectares of vineyards on granite and slate soils.
-It is located near the border with Portugal near the town of Ponteareas.
+- Condado do Tea (County of Tea): named after the Tea River (a tributary of the Miño), this is the second largest, with around 550 hectares of vines on granite and slate soils.
+It is located near the border with Portugal at the town of Ponteareas.

-- O Rosal: This area is located near the coast, south of the city of Vigo.
-The terraced vineyards cover over 300 hectares on granite and alluvial soils along the Miño river.
+- O Rosal: This area is located near the coast south of the city of Vigo.
+The terraced vineyards cover over 300 hectares on granite and alluvial soils along the river Miño.

-- Ribeira do Ulla: The area covers around 50 hectares of vineyards, mainly alluvial.
-It is located south of the famous pilgrimage site or destination of the Santiago de Compostela pilgrimage route.
-Here mainly red wines grow.
+- Ribeira do Ulla: The area comprises around 50 hectares of vineyards on mainly alluvial soils.
+It is located south of the famous pilgrimage site and destination of the Way of St. James, Santiago de Compostela.
+Mainly red wines grow here.

-- Soutomaior: The smallest area, with 20 hectares of vineyards on sandy soils over granite bedrock, is located on the Verdugo river near Pontevedra.
-Only Albariño is cultivated here.
+- Soutomaior: The smallest area, with 20 hectares of vines on sandy soils over granite bedrock, is located on the Verdugo River near Pontevedra.
+Only Albariño is grown here.

-- Val do Salnés: The largest area, with 1,500 hectares of vineyards on granite, rock and alluvial soils, is considered the origin of the Albariño grape.
-It is located on the lower course of the Umia River, near the coast, north of Pontevedra.
+- Val do Salnés: The largest area, with 1,500 hectares of vines on granite, rock and alluvial soils, is considered the origin of the Albariño grape.
+It is located on the lower reaches of the Umia River near the coast north of Pontevedra.
 It is the coldest and wettest area.